terrymacdonald/DisplayMagician/README.md

 ## Requirements

 * DisplayMagician only supports 64-bit Windows 10/11
-* Your displays must use HDMI or DisplayPort connections and support EDID
 * NVIDIA Surround support requires NVIDIA Game Ready driver to be installed
 * AMD Eyefinity support requires AMD Radeon™ Software Adrenalin 2020 Edition 21.2.1 or later to be installed